The following process is followed during a practice review:

 - These general procedures will be followed before and during the office visit:

-- Firm review of report: Copies of the Draft Practice Review Report will be forwarded to the firm for review from the Director of Practice Review in advance of presentation to the Practice Review Committee.
-Prior to submitting the report to the Committee, the firm must acknowledge the contents by signing the last page of the Draft Practice Review Report and returning it to CPA Alberta by the specified deadline.
+- Firm review of report: Copies of the Draft Practice Review Report will be forwarded to the firm for review from the Associate Director of Practice Review in advance of presentation to the Practice Review Committee.
+Prior to submitting the report to the Committee, the firm must acknowledge the contents by completing the online declaration in the CPA Alberta portal by the specified deadline.

 The Committee encourages members to submit written comments concerning the content of the Draft Practice Review Report.
 There may also be times when a response from the firm is required and this will be noted in the report.
 The Committee considers both the Draft Practice Review Report and the firm’s comments when forming its assessment of the firm.